 Tai chi has been seeing a steady growth in the number of practitioners worldwide.
 This Chinese Martial Art is favored by the elderly and middle-aged because it puts less strain on the body.
 Improving muscle strength, flexibility, and balance, Tai Chi is a great option for many individuals.

 Judo is an Olympic sport, as a full-contact sport, it has many practitioners around the world.
 Although Judo uses carefully executed techniques, these rely heavily on the physical strength of the practitioner.
 Judo requires strength in the entire body and is a great way to burn calories and build muscle.

 Taekwondo is also another full-contact Olympic sport and heavily relies on kicks.
-With an emphasis in developing the leg muscle and coordination, Taekwondo also focuses a lot on flexibility and agility.
-A Taekwondo practitioners athletic ability is evident from the high flying kicks and spinning kicks.
+With an emphasis on developing leg muscle and coordination, Taekwondo also focuses a lot on flexibility and agility.
+A Taekwondo practitioner’s athletic ability is evident from the high flying kicks and spinning kicks.
 Both of which are difficult to execute without flexibility, leg, and core strength.

 All Martial Arts should develop the body, as it is not effective to learn a technique and be unable to execute it correctly.

 Martial Arts will develop a person’s mind more than other sports or physical activities.
 Although some Martial Arts do it better than some, almost all of them give importance to mental health development.
 Some of the above Martial Arts use supplementary training such as weight training and running to further improve the body.

 When selecting a Martial Art it is necessary to choose one that you can enjoy and continue with.
 Often with the more popular Martial Arts, you may have multiple schools near you teaching the same Art.